mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } Add;
 ~~~~~

-A group member generates this message by requesting a UserInitKey
+A group member generates this message by requesting a `UserInitKey`
 from the directory for the user to be added, and encoding it into an
-Add message.
+`Add` message.

-The new participant processes Welcome and Add messages together as
+The new participant processes `Welcome` and `Add` messages together as
 follows:

-* Prepare a new GroupState object based on the Welcome message
+* Prepare a new `GroupState` object based on the `Welcome` message
-* Process the Add message as an existing participant would
+* Process the `Add` message as an existing participant would

-An existing participant receiving a Add message first verifies
+An existing participant receiving a `Add` message first verifies
 the signature on the message,  then updates its state as follows:

 * Increment the size of the group
-* Verify the signature on the included UserInitKey; if the signature
+* Verify the signature on the included `UserInitKey`; if the signature
   verification fails, abort
 * Append an entry to the roster containing the credential in the
-  included UserInitKey
+  included `UserInitKey`
-* Update the ratchet tree by adding a new leaf node for the new
+* `Update` the ratchet tree by adding a new leaf node for the new
-  member, containing the public key from the UserInitKey in the Add
+  member, containing the public key from the `UserInitKey` in the
-  corresponding to the ciphersuite in use
+  `Add` corresponding to the ciphersuite in use
-* Update the ratchet tree by setting to blank all nodes in the
+* `Update` the ratchet tree by setting to blank all nodes in the
   direct path of the new node, except for the leaf (which remains
   set to the new member's public key)

 The update secret resulting from this change is an all-zero octet
 string of length Hash.length.

-On receipt of an Add message, new participants SHOULD send an update
+On receipt of an `Add` message, new participants SHOULD send an update
 immediately to their key.
 This will help to limit the tree structure
 degrading into subtrees, and thus maintain the protocol's efficiency.

 ## Update

-An Update message is sent by a group participant to update its leaf
+An `Update` message is sent by a group participant to update its leaf
 key pair.
 This operation provides post-compromise security with
 regard to the participant's prior leaf private key.